JL-14/famous-vikings-game/README.md

 - The warning relates to the embedded Google Map in the Location section on the Home Page, and does not affect performance.

-2. The W3C CSS Validator returned five warnings relating to external third-party content in the code, none of which affect the user experience.
+2. The W3C CSS Validator returned 9 warnings relating to external third-party content in the code, none of which affect the user experience.

 3. On some screen sizes the Failed Game result screen appears low down, cutting off the bottom of the box (including the Return to Main Page button).